 It’s best to get these medications ahead of time so you can take them at the first sign of symptoms.
-You can use a search tool,, to find discounts on prescription allergy drugs at your nearest pharmacies. partners with over 60,000 major retail pharmacies in the U.S. and Puerto Rico to ensure the best discounts on medications.
+You can use a search tool, like the one offered by Inside Rx, to find discounts on prescription allergy drugs at your nearest pharmacies.
+Inside Rx partners with over 60,000 major retail pharmacies in the U.S. and Puerto Rico to ensure the best discounts on medications.

 Take your outdoor activities inside

 If you normally exercise outside, it may be a good idea to work out inside, especially if your allergies are starting up.
 You should also limit outdoor activities on days that are particularly windy or dry.
-Pollen tends to be more abundant in.
+Pollen tends to be more abundant in warm weather.

 If you are going outside, don’t be afraid to wear a mask or sunglasses.
-Ancan help filter out particles like pollen and dust to help prevent allergy symptoms.
+An N95 mask can help filter out particles like pollen and dust to help prevent allergy symptoms.
 Sunglasses can not only help protect your eyes from the sun, but they can also protect your eyes from pollen in the air.

 Be wary of the windows

 Keep your house an allergen-free zone by closing windows and doors on days with high pollen counts.
-You can check, a nationally recognized allergen forecast tool to check pollen counts on a daily basis.
+You can check Pollen.com, a nationally recognized allergen forecast tool to check pollen counts on a daily basis.
 That way, you can plan your day right and avoid triggering symptoms during allergy season.

-You can also use anto help clean the air of any allergen particles.
+You can also use an air filter to help clean the air of any allergen particles.
 High-efficiency particulate air (HEPA) filters are ideal for trapping these particles and removing them from the air.
 Avoid ionic air filters that can ionize particles, pollen and dust particles and cause them to stick to home surfaces.

 Don’t wait — Be prepared for Allergy Season!